 Why is there is a difference of opinion among various Masters and Gurus?
 Of course, that could be said about this topic and about many other topics also.
 Spiritual teachings often are interpreted or presented in different ways, according to the needs of its listeners or readers.

-In truth, it is a matter of deciding which path or Master/Guru you personally choose to follow and then to accept the teachings of that path wholeheartedly, because of your loyalty to your chosen path and its designated teachers.
+In truth, it is a matter of deciding which path or Master/Guru you personally choose to follow and then accepting the teachings of that path wholeheartedly, because of your loyalty to your chosen path and its designated teachers.

 I have studied various theories about the Yugas and aside from my loyalty to my path and gurus, Sri Yukteswar’s explanations of where we are now in the Yuga Cycle make much more sense to me than any other explanations that I have come across.

 One of the very best books available about this topic is: The Yugas by David Steinmetz and Joseph Selbie.
-Please read more about it at https://www.crystalclarity.com/shop/books/the-yugas/.
 It is also available on Amazon.
 I highly recommend that you read it.
-It sheds much light on your particular question and about the whole fascinating topic of the Yugas.
+It sheds much light on your particular question and on the whole fascinating topic of the Yugas.

 Regarding the practice of naam japa, or the repetition of God’s name(s), it certainly is an inspiring practice, no matter in which yuga you are living.
 However, Paramhansa Yogananda explained that the meditation techniques of Kriya Yoga are extremely suitable for this present age of Dwapara Yuga and are powerful in their ability to lead us to liberation and freedom in God, as quickly as possible.